jsa4000/Getting-Started-MongoDB/01_Installation.md

 		C:\>md data
 		C:\md data\db

- If you have install the MongoDB at different location, then you need to specify any alternate path for _\data\db_ by setting the path _dbpath_ in mongod.exe.
+ If you have installed the MongoDB at different location, then you need to specify any alternate path for _\data\db_ by setting the path _dbpath_ in mongod.exe.
 In this case, I will install mongodb in different location.

 - In command prompt navigate to the bin directory present into the mongodb installation folder.
 Suppose my installation folder is _D:\setup\mongodb_